Website accessibility

 and the President of the Portuguese Republic has appointed as His Plenipotentiaries:

-His Excellency Dr. Vasco Francisco Caetano de Quevedo, Special Envoy and Minister Plenipotentiary to the Holy See, Grand Cross of the Military Order of Christ and Knight of the Grand Cross of the Order of St. Gregory the Great;
+His Excellency, Dr. Vasco Francisco Caetano de Quevedo, Special Envoy and Minister Plenipotentiary to the Holy See, Grand Cross of the Military Order of Christ and Knight of the Grand Cross of the Order of St. Gregory the Great;

-who, having exchanged their full powers [4] and found [them to be] in proper and due form, have agreed on the following articles:
+who, having exchanged their respective full powers [4] and found [them to be] in proper and due form, have agreed on the following articles:

 Article I